 The government have announced that 73 railway stations across the UK will see themselves upgraded to improve accessibility after an investment of £300 million into the transport network.

-The Inclusive Transport Strategy, which was published in July of last year, outlined the scheme, which will see the Department for Transport move towards its aim of delivering step-free routes in over 200 stations and smaller improvements in another 1,500 stations as part of their Access for All programme.
+The Inclusive Transport Strategy, which was published in July of last year, outlined the scheme, which will see the Department for Transport move towards its aim of delivering step-free routes in over 200 stations and smaller improvements in another 1,500 stations as part of their Access for All programme which aims to improve accessibility at stations across the country.

 These smaller improvements will be equally as helpful for disabled people, including the installation of accessible toilets, platform humps to reduce stepping distances, and improvements which will make using these stations easier for people who live with visual or hearing impairments.